Margaret Murray: Mathematician and Mountaineer

 In 1905, Margaret moved to Glasgow to assume the position of Teacher of Mathematics at Hutchesons’ Grammar School for Girls, now Hutchesons’ Grammar School.
-She received a salary of £200 per annum, on a par with school’s two male principle teachers at the time, and was the highest paid female staff member until the 1920s.
-Sometime between her appointment and 1914, she became Principle Teacher of Mathematics, and by 1918 her salary had increased to £350 per annum.
+She received a salary of £200 per annum, on a par with the school’s two male principal teachers at the time, and was the highest-paid female staff member until the 1920s.
+Sometime between her appointment and 1914, she became Principal Teacher of Mathematics, and by 1918 her salary had increased to £350 per annum.
 She retired in 1934.

 Margaret was held in high regard by her pupils.
 She possessed a keen sense of humour, an infectious laugh, and was highly skilled in her field.
 She was described as a pure mathematician and took great care in rigorously proving the theorems she taught.
 Her pupils were encouraged to think critically and produce work of the highest standard, resulting in many of them achieving university degrees and diplomas.
 An example of her academic rigour was in her marking of tests.
 Were the quality of a high standard, she awarded an extra mark for every three minutes pupils finished before the allotted time.

 It was not just mathematics and teaching that Margaret was skilled in.
 She was a talented musician, too.
 Margaret played the piano in the school orchestra and impressed many with her performances at Christmas concerts.
 While at Hutchesons’, Margaret developed an interest in mountaineering and, in 1929, gave a talk to a large audience in the school hall about her adventures.
 Her enthusiasm was clearly an inspiration to others, as in the same year, a pupil at the school drew a picture of a female mountaineer in the Girls’ School Magazine.